dgandle/305chatbox/pocketsphinx/README.md

 ## Using pocketsphinx to process live speech using keyword search

-Paste ps_recognizer.py into a jupyter notebook and copy kws_thresh.txt into the directory where the notebook is launched.
-Speack into your microphone the phrases included in 'kws_thresh.txt'.
+Paste 'ps_recognizer.py' into a jupyter notebook and copy kws_thresh.txt into the directory where the notebook is launched.
+Speak into your microphone the phrases included in 'kws_thresh.txt'.

 ### Keyword list threshold file